Taj al-Din al-Subki

-Although he died aged 44, he was considered one of the best scholars of his day and held some of the highest academic positions ever documented in the medieval history of Syria.
-He became well-known and respected for his academic achievements, rising to the rank of mujtahid in jurisprudence and its principles.
-Taj al-Din produced many works in various fields of science.
+Although he died at the age of 43, he is considered one of the best scholars of his time and held some of the highest academic positions documented in the medieval history of Syria.
+He became well-known and respected for his academic achievements, notably achieving the rank of mujtahid in jurisprudence and its principles.
+Ibn al-Subki produced many works in various fields of science.

-The Subkis were a highly influential and prestigious dynasty, and a powerhouse of knowledge.
-The reflections on the many members lives demonstrate what a unique family the Subkis were.
-Among them, at least a dozen were well known for their intelligence and moral perfection.
-As the chief judges of Cairo and Damascus, preachers at the grand mosque in Damascus, and teachers at the esteemed schools of study in both cities, they held the highest civil posts in the Muslim world.
-Among all the Subkis, Taqi al-Din and his son Taj al-Din are the best known.
-In terms of practical scholarship and teaching, Taj al-Din may be surpassed by his father, but when it comes to long-lasting fame as an author, notably because of his two well-known works, Jam' al-Jawami' and al-Tabakat, he is considered to surpass his father.
+The Subkis were an influential and prestigious dynasty, and well known for their knowledge.
+Members of the family were the chief judges of Cairo and Damascus, preachers at the grand mosque in Damascus, and teachers at esteemed schools in both cities, and held some of the highest civil posts in the Muslim world.
+Among the Subkis, Taqi al-Din and his son Taj al-Din are likely to be the most well known.
+In terms of scholarly effort and teaching, Taj al-Din may be surpassed by his father, but his fame as an author (notably because of his two well-known works, Jam' al-Jawami' and al-Tabakat), is considered to have surpassed his father.

 Political era

-One of the most notable eras of the Islamic country was the al-Subki era.
-It was an era of learning and intellectuals.
-During their rule, the Mamluk Sultanate regarded Egypt and the Levant to be one state, and they welcomed this conservable class of scholars.
-The attention of the Mamluk opened schools, mosques, and other establishments to make this state a destination for scholars, thinkers, and students.
-If one made a review of these productions, they would see them as the title of a great challenge delivered by this nation to its enemies, as a reaction to the attempts of the Mongols and the Crusaders to obliterate the Islamic civilization.
+One of the notable features of the period in which Ibn al-Subki lived was the established scholarly and intellectual activity under the Mamluk Sultanate.
+During the Bahri Mamluk era, Egypt and the Levant were administered as a single political entity, and the Mamluk rulers patronized scholars and religious institutions.
+Numerous schools, mosques, and educational establishments were founded during this time, contributing to the growth of intellectual life and attracting scholars, jurists, and students from different parts of the Islamic world.
+Some historians have interpreted the extensive scholarly production of the period as a response to the challenges posed by the Mongol invasions and the Crusades, as scholars sought to preserve and transmit Islamic intellectual traditions.

-It seemed to the researchers that the sciences had been forgotten.
-As a result, this generation started gathering, categorising, and distributing literature with loyalty to their culture once more.
-This endeavor assisted in protecting the national identity from the most severe attacks.
-According to biographies, Ibn al-Subki spent about forty years in the eighth century—from 727 AH to 771 AH—living under the protective care of the sea Mamluk.
-Due to the encouragement of scientists and academics by several Mamluk Sultans, scientific activity flourished in Egypt throughout this period.
-Senior academics and jurists were eager to attend their debates on science and religion.
+According to biographical sources, Ibn al-Subki lived between 727 AH and 771 AH during the rule of the Bahri Mamluks.
+Scholarly activity in Egypt and Syria expanded during this period due in part to the patronage extended by several Mamluk sultans to scholars, jurists, and educational institutions.
+Sources also report that scholars and jurists frequently participated in religious and scholarly debates held in the courts and educational centers of the time.